RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Power Tools: Scatter Matrix
 ---------------------------

-It would be pretty tedius to look at all the different pairs of things we might want to look at for correlation one at a time, but we can use a scatter matrix to make life easier.
+There might be endless pairs of things we might want to look at to see if there is any correlation.
+However, this would take a long time and can be very tedius.
+This is where Scatter Matrix comes in to the rescue.
+Scatter Matrix allows you to see multiple pairs of things at once as shown below.

 .. code:: python3